How Does SCRED Make “Big” Decisions?

 PLCs / Service Area Teams

-Small teams that design and implement services and/or programming specific to the needs within their service area.
+These are small teams that design and implement services and/or programming specific to the needs within their service area.
 Outcome data is regularly reviewed and used to make determinations regarding service effectiveness.
 Members engage in ongoing professional learning to adjust and enhance practice in response to data.
 There are intentional structures to ensure meaningful collaboration with other service areas and stakeholders.

 Related Topics